yusuke0913/Documentation/source/index.html.md

 The Gigapay API supports idempotency to safely retry requests without accidentally performing the same operation twice.
 Gigapay offers two mechanism of idempotency; idempotency keys and object ids.

+To perform an idempotent request using an idempotency-key, provide the additional `Idempotency-Key` header to the request.
 Idempotency keys works by storing the responses of previous requests.
 Subsequent requests with the same key return the same response, without performing the action specified in the request.
-Keys expire after 24 hours, so a new response is generated if a key is reused outside that time frame.
+Keys expire after 24 hours, so a new response is generated if a key is reused outside that timeframe.

-To perform an idempotent request using a idempotency-key, provide the additional `Idempotency-Key` header to the request.
-We recommend using uuid4() for the key, but any string with sufficient entropy will work.

 > Registering an Employee with a specific id